Keshani-Rajkaran/Enterprise-Seasonal-Analytics-Reporting-System/README.md

 > *Demonstration of the multi-select criteria, two-stage validation security, and real-time chart rendering.*
 >
 > ## 📂 Module Source Artifacts
-This repository hosts the two core files that constitute the Seasonal Analytics engine, decoupled from the main ERP project for demonstration purposes.
+This repository hosts the two core files that constitute the Seasonal Analytics Reporting System, decoupled from the main ERP project for demonstration purposes.

 ### [Seasonal_Report.aspx](Seasonal_Report.aspx) (Presentation Layer)
 This file handles the complete user interface and client-side presentation.